SlideLucask/Detectron/README.md

 - 4/2018: Support Group Normalization - see [`GN/README.md`](./projects/GN/README.md)

+## Custom Update

+- 8/2018: Support Image Classification, please refer to experiments/cfgs/e2e_classification_vgg16.yaml
+- 8/2018: Support custom attentional transition, only on resnet and resnext currently.
+See the paper https://arxiv.org/abs/1802.10419
+- 8/2018: Two new parameters in yaml file VOC_EVALUATOR and COCO_EVALUATOR to make sure the corresponding evaluators could be applied
+- 8/2018: Support More the state-of-the-art CNN backbones.

 ## License

 Detectron is released under the [Apache 2.0 license](https://github.com/facebookresearch/detectron/blob/master/LICENSE).
 See the [NOTICE](https://github.com/facebookresearch/detectron/blob/master/NOTICE) file for additional details.